rhygg/NukeJS/docs/loader_cmd.md

 let commandLoader = new CommandLoader(client, { directory: "./dist/commands" ,prefix: async (message) => {return (await  mongoose.model("GuildConfig").findOne({id: message.guild.id}).exec()).get("prefix")} });
 ```

+## Reloading commands

+Every CommandLoader has a reload() function, this function clears the CommandLoader and reloads all commands.
+To use this, you need to define CommandLoader as a global variable and run that function in your self made reload command

 ## Events